-The Honors College mentoring programs connect you with a range of mentors from your first days on campus, including Rutgers' distinguished faculty; other students in their second year and beyond; graduate students from programs across the New Brunswick and Piscataway campuses; the deans of the Honors College; and Honors College and Rutgers alumni and partners working in business, law, medicine, and other professions.
+The Honors College mentoring programs connect you with a range of mentors from your first days on campus, including Rutgers' distinguished faculty; other students in their second year and beyond; graduate students from programs across the New Brunswick and Piscataway campuses; the deans of the Honors College; and Rutgers alumni and partners working in business, law, medicine, and other professions.

-- Changemaking Mentors-Selected honors students who are in their second year and beyond will also be living in the Honors College community, and will be available one-on-one to help with navigating Rutgers overall, your classes, and student life issues. - HC Ally Mentors-Trained in socially responsible leadership, HC Ally mentors guide first-year students through their transition to college and prepare them for success, introducing the many opportunities available through the four-year Honors College experience and working on a personalized level with mentees in similar majors, schools, or career goals.

-Professional Development and Mentoring-Led by Andrea Rydel, Assistant Dean of Professional Development, the Honors College provides support in career mentoring and networking throughout your undergraduate years.
-Through Honors College professional development programs, students can connect with industry professionals as well as pursue a yearlong Mentoring Pod opportunity with a Graduate Mentor Fellow in their field of interest.
-Among the many opportunities for students to engage with upperclassmen, HC alumni, graduate students, and professionals are the annual Mentorship Weeks in October, Internship & Research 101 Mixer, and Networking Soiree.
-Throughout the year, C-suite level executives visit the Honors College to share their career stories and provide advice on how to navigate top leadership roles.
+- Mentors in Residence-Selected honors students who are in their second year and beyond will also be living in the Honors College community, and will be available one-on-one to help with navigating Rutgers overall, your classes, and student life issues. - Professional Development-Led by Andrea Rydel, Assistant Dean of Professional Development, the Honors College provides support in career mentoring and networking throughout your undergraduate years. - Professional and Graduate Mentors-Through Honors College professional development programs, students can connect with industry professionals through the Honors College as well as pursue a yearlong Mentoring Pod opportunity with a Graduate Mentor Fellow in their field of interest.